polterguy/polterguy.github.io/tutorials/database-crud/index.md

 The above invocation to the **[data.read]** slot is _"transpiled"_ by Magic into an SQL statement, retrieving your records from your database, according to your filter conditions.
 The result of this SQL is then returned back to the client as JSON in the **[return-nodes]** line below.
-The above slot will expect an existing open database connection, which is created using the code found above it resembling the following.
+The above slot will expect an existing open database connection, which is achieved with the **[data.connect]** slot invocation.

 ```
 data.connect:[generic|babelfish]